Malto Brewery

 Malto Brewery is a brewery in Albania.
 The company sells a pilsener beer under the Birra Tirana brand, named after the capital, Tirana, where the beers are brewed.
 It was first produced in 1961 by the Kombinati Ushqimor (a state agency).
-The beer contains 4% alcohol.
+The beer contains 4.5% alcohol.

 Malto Brewery was privatised in 2001.
 The company used to produce 5,000 tons a year prior to the privatisation, while it is currently producing around 13,000 tons, with exports going to Kosovo and the United States.
-Birra Tirana accounts for a large percentage of all beers sold in Albania, up to 30% by some accounts, making it one of the most widely distributed products made in Albania.
+Birra Tirana accounts for a large percentage of all beer sold in Albania, up to 30% by some accounts, making it one of the most widely distributed products made in Albania.